Mirror Fetish

 Clinical lineage and the term itself

 Early sexology touched the underlying psychology only indirectly.
 In Studies in the Psychology of Sex, Havelock Ellis ranked the senses in human eroticism and treated vision as "the most important of all the senses from the human sexual point of view," folding visually driven arousal into the foundations of the field.
-The label catoptrophilia itself, however, is a modern coinage built from Greek roots; it appears in lay taxonomies such as the list of paraphilias rather than in any foundational clinical text, and it is not attached to a single author or dated study.
-The precise coinage is therefore not well documented, and the term is best understood as a descriptive name for a long-observed, everyday behaviour rather than a recognised disorder.
+The label catoptrophilia is a modern coinage built from Greek roots.
+It appears in lay taxonomies such as the list of paraphilias rather than in any foundational clinical text, and it is not attached to a single author or dated study.
+The precise coinage is not well documented, and the term is best understood as a descriptive name for a long-observed, everyday behaviour rather than a recognised disorder.

 In practice

 Mirror interest is typically expressed through bedroom or wardrobe mirrors, mirrored ceilings, or angled placement to capture a particular view.
-Some people are drawn to seeing their own body and expressions; others to watching a partner's responses; and some to the combined, third-person framing of the moment as an outside observer would see it.
+Some people are drawn to seeing their own body and expressions, others to watching a partner's responses, and some to the combined, third-person framing of the moment as an outside observer would see it.
 It frequently overlaps with broader visual arousal, with enjoyment of one's own appearance, and with consensual self-recording such as a recording fetish, and it is a common companion to solo masturbation.

 Psychology

 Psychologically the interest connects to the powerful role of vision in human arousal, to self-image and body confidence, and to a mild self-focused or observational element.
-For some it heightens presence and immediate visual feedback; for others it relates to pleasure in one's own appearance, or to the slightly dissociated thrill of seeing the encounter from the outside.
-It is generally learned and contextual (shaped by setting, mood and confidence) rather than a fixed or exclusive requirement for arousal.
+For some it heightens presence and immediate visual feedback.
+For others it relates to pleasure in one's own appearance, or to the slightly dissociated thrill of seeing the encounter from the outside.
+It is generally learned and contextual, shaped by setting, mood and confidence, rather than a fixed or exclusive requirement for arousal.

 Prevalence & culture

 Mirror use is widely recognised in popular culture and adult media, giving it modest mainstream visibility, and it features routinely in lay "A–Z of kinks" listicles as a common, beginner-friendly interest.
-There is, however, very little dedicated academic study of it as a discrete category; large fantasy surveys tend to fold it into general visual or self-observation arousal rather than counting it separately.
+There is, however, very little dedicated academic study of it as a discrete category.
+Large fantasy surveys tend to fold it into general visual or self-observation arousal rather than counting it separately.
 Estimates therefore rely on proxies and broader visual-arousal data, so confidence is low.

 Safety, consent & law